julik/vitrine/README.md

 At this point the best way to bake a Vitrine site is to crawl it externally, but we are going to implement baking at some point.
-The idea is that you will end up upgrading the site to either a Node app or a Ruby app with it's own +config.ru+ - if after that point you still wish to use Vitrine, you can use it like a Rack middleware.
+The idea is that you will end up upgrading the site to either a Node app or a Ruby app with it's own `config.ru` - if after that point you still wish to use Vitrine, you can use it like a Rack middleware.

 ## Using as a middleware